CenikLab/ribo-itp_paper_references/mouse/README.md

 # Mouse Transcriptome Reference
 RiboFlow reference used for the Ribo-ITP project on mice cell development

-This refrecne is compatible with our mouse reference v2.
+This reference is compatible with our mouse reference v2.

 ## Modification 1